Chikitica/python_valentine_code/README.md

 # python_valentine_code
-A gift to my boyfriend for Valentine's Day and learning python's basics.
+A gift to my boyfriend for Valentine's Day while learning python's basics.